SkylineCommunications/SLC-UDAPI-DataAPI-Proxy/README.md

 After trying this out, you will notice an element appeared on your system, every update you now push, will reflect the parameter updates instantly!

 > [!CAUTION]
-> note that everytime you query this PROXY, a scriptrun will occur on your DataMiner to process and pass over this data to the Data API.
+> note that everytime you query this PROXY, a script-run will occur on your DataMiner to process and pass over this data to the Data API.
 > Keep this in mind to only use this under specific cases to avoid impact on your system.
 > In the future there might be updates on DataMiner that allow Data API to be used directly with security in order to avoid this PROXY workaround.